 The OSV market is on fire right now with charter rates at multi-year highs, which works in Nam Cheong’s favor:

-• There’s little supply of new vessels because building them takes 2-3 years and financing is hard to get in the first place.
-Newbuilding is a long-term investment decision as the assets have a 20+ year lifespan, and now there are ESG considerations in play.
+• There’s little supply of new vessels on the horizon.
+Building them takes 2-3 years and financing is hard to get in the first place.
+Newbuilding is a long-term investment decision as the assets have a 20+ year lifespan, and now there are ESG considerations in play. • This tight supply is being made worse by underinvestment in newbuilds in past years and by an aging fleet. |

 Many Bursa Malaysia companies with OSV businesses also operate other sectors in the oil & gas industry -- but Keyfield International is a good comparable to Nam Cheong.
 Both are primarily OSV owners.